Reservoir Strategies | Expertise

 Hamid Behmanesh (Ph.D) is best known for his contributions on multi-phase flow considerations for RTA techniques.
 His work experience includes analytical and numerical modeling of volatile oil and gas-condensate reservoirs, reserves estimation, production-data analysis of conventional and unconventional reservoirs.
 His primary responsibility at Anderson Thompson is enhanced oil recovery due-diligence studies to support NCS Multistage technology innovation.
 He is currently focused on the optimization of waterflooding designs for unconventional formations, most notably the Bakken.
 He holds a PhD in Petroleum Engineering from the University of Calgary and is a prominent member of the SPE, having authored or coauthored more than 30 technical publications.

-Adam Chin, Reservoir Engineer
+Chris Alonzo, Reservoir Engineer